-Explanation: Wood and metal surface require 3 coats of plastering, so that the surface is completely safe and sealed.
-Stone and brick masonry generally requires 2 coats and single coat is done for low cost construction.
+Explanation: Wood and metal surface require 3 coats of plastering so that the surface is completely safe and sealed.
+Stone and brick masonry generally require 2 coats and a single coat is done for low cost construction.

 9. In a lime-cement plaster, ratio 1:1:6 corresponds to:

-Explanation: In plastering, a binding material and fine aggregate is used.
+Explanation: In plastering, a binding material and fine aggregate are used.
 Since in lime-cement plaster, 2 binding materials are present, a ratio of both material and sand is taken.

 10. Which of the below is not a plaster finish?